 CBD, short for cannabidiol, is one of over a hundred cannabinoids found in the cannabis plant.
-It provides great health benefits, but the way that it is extracted from the plant may impact its quality.
+It provides great benefits, but the way it is extracted may impact its quality.

 CBD has taken the world by storm over the past few years.
 Research has expanded so we have a better understanding of the health benefits of using it and more people are using it than ever before.
 The market has exploded, which gives CBD users a lot of different options when it comes to what brands and products they choose to use.

-The dose, whether it is full-spectrum or isolate, the different flavors, and a few other things are what most people are concerned about.
-However, there is something else to consider when it comes to choosing the best CBD oil for your needs.
+Most people are concerned about the dose, whether it is full-spectrum, broad-spectrum, or isolate, the different flavors, and a few other things.
+However, there is something else crucial to consider when it comes to choosing the best CBD oil for your needs.

 Where Exactly Does CBD Come From?